 - Service: Clarifies your service offerings

-- FAQPage: Highlights Q&A content
+- FAQPage: Highlights Q&A content that mirrors ChatGPT’s style

 - BlogPosting: Connects blog content to authorship